magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 ![](images/screens/v091/events_vampui_hello_workflow_5.png)

 ### Update the running workflow
-In Vamp 0.9.1, updates made to a breed will not be carried over to an associated workflow directly.
-Vamp breeds are static artifacts, so updating the breed alone will have no effect on the running workflow.
-To update a running workflow, it must be redeployed (a restart workflow feature is coming very soon).
+Updates made to a breed will not be carried over to an associated workflow directly.
+Vamp breeds are static artifacts, so updating the breed alone has no effect on a running workflow.
+To update a running workflow, it must be restarted.
 Let's update our running workflow so it runs every second.

 1. Go the BREEDS tab in the Vamp UI
 * Open the `hello_workflow` breed and update the script to set `var period = 1` (this will cause the events to be generated every second)